 Navigate to Enterprise Applications and then select the All Applications option.

 To add new application, click New application button on the top of dialog.

-In the results panel, select UltiPro, and then click Add button to add the application.
+In the search box, type UltiPro, select UltiPro from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with UltiPro, you need to complete the following building blocks:

 - Configure Azure AD Single Sign-On - to enable your users to use this feature.

 - Configure UltiPro Single Sign-On - to configure the Single Sign-On settings on application side.